Skip to main content

 Conversely, objects uploaded via s3:PutObject are stored on a single GPU Node, which can lead to performance bottlenecks with large objects.

-The number of parts in a multipart upload has a significant impact on LOTA's cache performance.
+The part size in a multipart upload has a significant impact on LOTA's cache performance.

 Avoid sequential object keys